About ↓ Me

 THINGS FOR THEATER

-Plays I’ve written have been produced by Fade To Black Play Fest, The Navigators, MOJOAA Performing Arts, and others.
-The Incredible Darling(s), a tale about conjoined sisters, was awarded the SLF Gulliver Travel Grant and is a 2023 Bay Area Playwrights Festival semifinalist.
+Short plays I’ve written have been produced by Fade To Black Play Fest, The Navigators Theater, MOJOAA Performing Arts and others.
+The Incredible Darling(s), a full-length play about conjoined sisters, was awarded the SLF Gulliver Travel Research Grant and is a 2023 Bay Area Playwrights Festival semifinalist.

 FROLICKING IN FILM

-My feature screenplay So Unfair, an anthology of remixed fairytales, has been supported by the SFFILM Rainin Grant and Djerassi Fellowship, and “Stranded” (a part of the feature) won the best screenplay award at BlackStar Film Fest.
+My feature screenplay So Unfair, an anthology of remixed fairytales, has been supported by the SFFILM and “Stranded” (a part of the feature) won the best screenplay award at BlackStar Film Fest.

 OTHER STUFF

-Outside of theater and film, I have travel tales and photography featured in Ebony.com, The New York Times, and Whole Life Times, with poetry forthcoming in Obsidian and Vagabond City.
+Outside of theater and film, I’ve got travel tales and photography featured in Ebony, NYTimes, Whole Life Times, with poetry in Vagabond City and forthcoming in Obsidian Lit.

 NOW